inside.ewu.edu

 This capstone course serves as a basis for students' professional careers as they enter the fields of performing arts, music education, composition, or music scholarship.
 Students apply intellectual investigation and research skills to a relevant music project.
 The capstone may be a research paper, a recital or lecture-recital with a paper, or a field specific project with a paper.
 Emphasis on research and design skills, creative thinking, and guided independent initiatives.

-Students perform 30 hours of work preparing, delivering and reporting on music classroom/field based outreach experiences in cooperation with a course instructor.
+Students perform and engage in preparing, delivering, and reporting on field-based outreach experiences in cooperation with a course instructor, clients, and community members.

 MUSC 495.
 INTERNSHIP.
 1-10 Credits.